AmariahAK/wisdom-drop/README.md

 # Growth / Resilience Wisdom of the Day (November 8 2025)
 > “The master has failed more times than the beginner has even tried.”
 > — Stephen McCranie

+# Motivation / Courage Wisdom of the Day (November 9 2025)
+> “You don’t have to see the whole staircase, just take the first step.”
+> — Martin Luther King Jr.